hamza-boudouche/cloud-computing-project/README.md

 ```

 The first command fetches the public IP address of the application's frontend
-and stores it in the variable `FRONTEND_IP` which will then be used by the second
+and stores it in the variable `FRONTEND_IP`.This variable be used by the second
-command, in which we start a docker container using the docker image we built before
+command , in which we start a docker container using the docker image we built before.
+To run our container, we pass the following arguments : the docker image, the Locust CLI
-and we pass to it the Locust CLI command to run it in headless mode and to specify the host.
+command, the headless mode argument and the host using the `FRONTEND_IP` variable.

 ### Deploying automatically the load generator in Google cloud

 As explained by the lab, it will be better to deploy the load generator on the cloud
-since that will provide more consistant and replicable results, but outside of the
+since it will provide more consistant and replicable results, however it must be outside of the
 GKE cluster in which we deployed the application so that it doesn't consume
 compute resources that are destined for the application itself.